AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Related Work

 \section{Related Work}

-\textbf{Person Re-identification: } Recent vision based Re-ID approaches are mainly based on deep learning techniques~\cite{quan2019auto,li2019global,wang2019spatial,dai2019batch,zhou2019omni,fu2019horizontal,sun2018beyond}.
-These approaches can be divided into the following categories. ~\cite{xu2018attention,Xia_2019_ICCV,Chen_2019_ICCV,li2018harmonious,song2018mask,cai2019multi} devise attention based mechanisms on the basis of higher order information present in the features, person's body mask or pixel/region level features. ~\cite{Chen_2019_ABD} advocates a diverse attention mechanism along with orthogonality constraint to preserve diversity between the layer activations and weights.
-Pose based methods ~\cite{jing2018pose,Miao_2019_pose} use pose detectors to learn aligned features across poses. ~\cite{liu2018pose,ge2018fd} use GANs for learning pose-invariant features.
-Another group of works~\cite{sun2018beyond,wei2018glad, li2017learning} focus on local part based feature learning.
-The work ~\cite{zhou2019omni} proposes an omni-scale network to learn fused multi-scale features.
-Our approach also uses multi-scale features, however, the design aims to attend the most useful features across modalities based on the context present in these features.

-\textbf{Person Search: }The task of person search by natural language descriptions was introduced by ~\cite{li2017person}.
+The task of person search by natural language descriptions was introduced by ~\cite{li2017person}.
 The proposed method was a CNN-RNN network to learn global level cross-modal features.
 The following works~\cite{li2017identity,chen2018Pwm} also focused on similar network architectures and a little improvement was observed in performance.
 Major improvements were shown by ~\cite{chen2018improving,zhang2018deep,zheng2020dual} where researchers start exploiting global-local associations and improving the feature embedding space.
-More recent works ~\cite{jing2018pose,wang2020img,wang2020vitaa,aggarwal2020text} started employing auxiliary learning branches to explicitly make use of pose key-points, person attributes, segmentation masks, body parts and textual phrases.
+More recent works ~\cite{jing2020pose,wang2020img,wang2020vitaa,aggarwal2020text} started employing auxiliary learning branches to explicitly make use of pose key-points, person attributes, segmentation masks, body parts and textual phrases.
 These approaches brought improvements as compared to using only global features.
-Our method also takes advantage of local level features from both modalities in a unique and effective way.
-Moreover, it is the first design to learn visual and textual features using an integrated convolutional block.
+Zheng et. al.~\cite{gumbel2020} proposed to use Gumbel attention to extract strongly aligned features by performing global, phrase and word-level matchings across the image and sentence.
+The SOTA work~\cite{gao2021contextual} also used multi-scale features by employing a staircase network to extract the visual features at global, regional and patch level, and then aligned these features with textual feature by applying cross-modal non-local attention.
+As mentioned earlier, cross-modal searches help to overcome limitations of vision only systems.
+For text based person Re-ID,~\cite{yan2018person} published the pioneering work and reported results on the CUHK03 and Viper datasets under multiple retrieval scenarios.
+Recent works~\cite{farooq2020convolutional,farooq2020IJCB} proposed to jointly optimise the two modalities and applied canonical correlation analysis to enhance similarity between the corresponding features.
+These works also reported results for larger cross-modal test splits including CrossRe-ID and CUHK-SYSU.